canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 **Separate the body of your tests.** Use line breaks to visually separate the three AAA parts in the body of your tests.

-**Don't repeat the logic under test in your assertions.** And, please, don't copy the tested logic and paste it into private methods in your test files to use it in your assertions.
-Use known/pre-calculated values, instead.
+**[Don't repeat the logic under test in your assertions]({% post_url 2021-10-11-DontRepeatLogicInAssertions %}).** And, please, don't copy the tested logic and paste it into private methods in your test files to use it in your assertions.
+Use known or pre-calculated values, instead.

 **Don't make private methods public to test them.** Test private methods when calling your code under test through its public methods.